lnx66/agents-for-openbb/README.md

 ```

+To allow our custom agent to retrieve data from widgets on a dashboard on OpenBB
+Workspace, we must use remote function calling.

+To do this, we must:

+- Define a function that can be called by the LLM powering our custom agent, and decorate it with the `@remote_function_call` decorator.
+- Update the system prompt to list all of the available widgets that the custom agent can retrieve data from.
+- Enable remote function calling for the custom agent in the `copilots.json` endpoint (this is used by the OpenBB Workspace to know that remote function calling is supported by the custom agent).

+Here is a minimal example that will allow our custom agent to retrieve data from widgets
+that has been added as priority context (without modifying their input parameters):

 In the example above, we choose to use the currently-set values of the widget
 parameters.
 In a more advanced example, we could modify the input parameters of
 the widget depending on the user query.